charleywu/gridsearch_parkinsons/README.md

 - `data/behavioralData.csv`: behavioral data of all xxx participants
 - `data/modelFit.csv`: parameter estimates of all computational models for all participants
 - `data/roughKernel.json`: all 40 environments, from which a new environment was chosen in each round without replacement.
 Also used for computational analyses.
-- `gridsearch_parkinson.bib`: BibTex bibliography, used by `.qmd``` files
+- `gridsearch_parkinson.bib`: BibTex bibliography, used by `.qmd` files

 ## Scripts:
 - `gridsearch_parkinsons.Rproj`: R Studio project file
-- `gridsearch_parkinson_behavioral_analyses.qmd`: Quarto document with R code used for the statistical analyses and plots of the behavioral data
+- `gridsearch_parkinson_behavioral_analyses.qmd`: Quarto document with R code used for the statistical analyses and plots of the behavioral data.
+Generates Figures 1 and 2.
-- `gridsearch_parkinson_computational_analyses.qmd`: Quarto document with R code used for the computational analyses
+- `gridsearch_parkinson_computational_analyses.qmd`: Quarto document with R code used for the computational analyses.
+Generates Figure 3.
-- `dataProcessing.R`: import and pre-process behavioral data and parameter estimates (added for completeness; analysis scripts load the generated `.csv` files)
+- `dataProcessing.R`: import and pre-process behavioral data and parameter estimates (added for completeness; analysis scripts load the generated `.csv` files).
-- `statisticalTests.R` contains wrapper functions for all statistical tests used for the analyses
+- `statisticalTests.R` various wrapper functions for statistical tests used for the analyses.
-- `simulateModels.R`: simulate the GP-UCB model with different parameter combinations and plot expected rewards
+- `simulateModels.R`: simulate the GP-UCB model with different parameter combinations and plot expected rewards.
-- `simulate_consecutive_choices.R`: simulate consecutive search distances for learner choosing randomly on each step
+- `simulate_consecutive_choices.R`: simulate consecutive search distances for learner choosing randomly on each step.